zkMeLabs/mechain-faucet/README.md

 # Overview

-In the testnet mechain native token ME have no market value, they can be obtained for free and are meant for testing purposes only.
+In the testnet mechain native token ZKME have no market value, they can be obtained for free and are meant for testing purposes only.

-mechain network faucets provide native token ME to legitimate developers willing to deploy and test contracts.
-The faucets also prevent malicious actors from obtaining large amounts of native token ME.
+mechain network faucets provide native token ZKME to legitimate developers willing to deploy and test contracts.
+The faucets also prevent malicious actors from obtaining large amounts of native token ZKME.

 ## Deploy